As always, feel free to contact me with comments, suggestions, and constructive criticisms concerning anything on this page.

 The Greek style of education is not Biblical.

 Greek style education is knowledge oriented (like our government and private schools, and even the curriculum driven home school environment in many cases).
 The Hebrew style is relationship oriented, where a relationship between student and teacher is the goal, much like would be found in a healthy family.
-See my notes on teaching and instruction in my parenting seminar.

 Also, take a look at http://www.boldchristianliving.com